yoelhor/vid-logic-app/README.md

 # Helpdesk ID prove request

-Follow the steps in this article to deploy the Helpdesk IF prove solution.
+Follow the steps in this article to deploy the Helpdesk ID prove solution.
 For the solution overview, please check the [Helpdesk ID prove request overview](Overview.md) document.

 ## 1. Prepare your environment